Safari Guide To Buhoma Sector, A Town In The North Of Bwindi Impenetrable National Park, Where Gorilla Tourism Started in Uganda.

 Gorilla Groups in Buhoma Sector

-Buhoma Sector has four gorilla groups available for gorilla trekking to all tourists above fifteen.
-The four gorilla groups include
+Buhoma Sector has four (4) human-habituated gorilla family groups available for gorilla trekking (2021) to all tourists above fifteen.
+The gorilla groups include

 Since only eight tourists are allowed to trek each gorilla family per day, Buhoma offers only 32 gorilla permits per day.
 The section does not provide habituation Experiences.